-

 Anti-avoidance rules

 Transfer pricing: Business dealings between related persons must be in accordance with transactions that would have been agreed upon by independent third parties dealing at arm’s length, under which the underlying principle is the normal degree of commercial prudence shown by a sound and conscientious business manager.
-Taxpayers are required to document all facts and evidence that support their positions.
+Taxpayers are re-quired to document all facts and evidence that support their positions.
 Specific transfer pricing rules apply to cross-border intragroup transfers of functions.
-An exit tax will be imposed on the “profit potential” that is deemed to be transferred, based on the discounted cash flow value of the subsidiary/branch before and alter the restructuring.
+An exit tax will be imposed on the “profit potential” that is deemed to be transferred, based on the dis-counted cash flow value of the subsidiary/branch before and after the restructuring.
 Germany generally applies the authorized OECD approach.
-CbC reporting, in line with the OECD’s BEPS action 13, is required.

 Interest deduction limitations: A taxpayer may immediately deduct (net) interest expense up to 30% of taxable earnings before net interest expense, tax, regular depreciation, and amortization (tax EBITDA).
-An EBITDA carryforward is generated if the taxpayer has net interest expense lower than 30% of the EBITDA for tax purposes, unless an exception to the interest expense limitation (see below) applies.
+An EBITDA carry forward is generated if the taxpayer has net interest expense lower than 30% of the EBITDA for tax purposes, unless an exception to the interest expense limitation (see below) applies.
 The difference between 30% of the EBITDA and the net interest expense (excess EBITDA) may be carried forward and used in the following five years when the net interest expense exceeds 30% of current EBITDA.
 The limitation does not apply where: (i) the annual (net) interest burden is less than EUR 3 million; (ii) the taxpayer is not part of a group of companies; or (iii) the taxpayer can demonstrate that the equity ratio of the German borrower does not fall short by more than two percentage points of the worldwide group’s equity ratio.
 Excess interest may be carried forward indefinitely (although change-in-ownership rules apply).
 Disallowed interest expense will not trigger withholding tax.

 Economic substance requirements: Based on the amended anti-treaty shopping rule, relief from withholding tax under a treaty or the EU PSD or IRD is not available to a foreign company if, and to the extent that: